 My son was a fussy baby.
 As long as I held, or nursed, or co-slept with him, he was mostly happy—but god forbid I ever left him on a play mat, or in a bassinet.
 He would go ballistic.
 So, my first two years as a parent were spent with a child glued to my body.
 My nipples were his only pacifiers, and even at my side in bed he woke every twenty minutes (as did I).
 When I left the house to work part-time, I would have to pry my son off me and listen to his gut-wrenching screams as I handed him over to our very sweet and attentive nanny.
 It was beyond tough.

-Now, as a nine-year-old, he’s independent for his age, but there are certain situations he will always avoid, like loud parties.
+Now, as a tween, he’s independent for his age, but there are certain situations he will always avoid, like loud parties.
 He also has a tendency, when he’s frustrated with his friends, to easily descend into a spiral of shame, isolating himself and ruminating on the issue for days.
 He also loathes the bustling world of organized after-school activities, preferring instead to tinker with his own projects at home.

 My daughter, on the other hand, was a more laid-back baby, but as she’s gotten older has developed an intensity of opinions and feelings which always feel several decibels louder than those of most other kids her age.
 One recent evening, I was deep in my dinner-prep groove.
 I had just finished chopping the carrots and onions.
 The olive oil was sizzling in the pan.
 Then I heard my daughter (nowhere near her occasionally-tormenting brother, btw) burst into sobs.